 Antonín Leopold Dvořák was born at Mühlhausen (Nelahozeves), Bohemia, on September 8, 1841, and died in Prague on May 1, 1904.
 He began to sketch this symphony on December 13, 1884, and completed the score on March 17, 1885.
 On April 22, 1885, at Saint James’s Hall, London, he conducted the premiere at a concert of the Royal Philharmonic Society.
 The score as we now know it incorporates a few revisions made in June 1885.
 Theodore Thomas and the New York Philharmonic gave the first North American performance on January 8, 1886.
-The San Francisco Symphony played the work for the first time in December 1956, Enrique Jordá conducting; the most recent performances were given under the direction of Osmo Vänskä in October 2009.
+The San Francisco Symphony played the work for the first time in December 1956, Enrique Jordá conducting; the most recent performances were given under the direction of David Robertson in June 2012.
 The score calls for two flutes and piccolo, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, timpani, and strings.
-Duration: about forty minutes.
+Performance time: about thirty-eight minutes.

 When Volume II of Donald Francis Tovey’s Essays in Musical Analysis appeared in 1935, many of his readers must have been startled to come across this sentence: “I have no hesitation in setting Dvořák’s [Seventh] Symphony along with the C major Symphony of Schubert and the four symphonies of Brahms, as among the greatest and purest examples of this art-form since Beethoven.”
 Hardly any of Tovey’s readers are likely ever to have heard the D minor Symphony.
 Performances of any of Dvořák’s symphonies other than the New World were extremely rare, at least outside Czechoslovakia.
 For most people the “other” Dvořák symphonies were a discovery of the years after World War II.

 Dvořák’s fame at home had begun with the performance in 1873 of a patriotic cantata called The Heirs of the White Mountain.
 In 1878, at the urging of Brahms, the Berlin firm of Simrock added Dvořák to its list.
-Simrock began by issuing the Moravian Duets (for soprano and mezzo‑soprano) that had so impressed Brahms in the first place, following this with the first set of Slavonic Dances for piano four‑hands, which helped make Dvořák’s international reputation.
-The first performance of the Stabat Mater in Prague in 1880 made an immense impression; meanwhile, the Joachim Quartet took on his chamber music, and his work was also coming to be known in America, especially in New York as well as in Cincinnati and Saint Louis, with their big settlements of music‑loving Germans.
+Simrock began by issuing the Moravian Duets (for soprano and mezzo-soprano) that had so impressed Brahms in the first place, following this with the first set of Slavonic Dances for piano four-hands.
+The success of the latter work was enough to make an international reputation for Dvořák.
+The first performance of the Stabat Mater in Prague in 1880 made an immense impression; meanwhile, the Joachim Quartet took on his chamber music, and his work was also coming to be known in America, especially in New York as well as in Cincinnati and Saint Louis, with their big settlements of music-loving Germans.

 The success of the Stabat Mater was nothing less than sensational when Joseph Barnby introduced it in London in 1883, and in that English world of choir festivals Dvořák became beloved and revered like no composer since Mendelssohn.
 The Royal Philharmonic Society invited him to conduct concerts in London in 1884.
 It was in response to the success of the Symphony No. 6 that he was invited immediately to write a new symphony for performance the following year.
 That was the present work.